bipinj08/Data_Science_with_python/README.md

 The repository is structured as follows:

 - **Notebooks:** Contains Jupyter notebooks or Python scripts, each focusing on a specific aspect of data science.
-- **Documentation:** This README file and any additional documentation.
+- **Documentation:** This README file.

 ## Notebooks Content
 Each notebook is designed to provide a hands-on experience.
 Here's what you can expect:

 - **Introduction:** Briefly explains the focus and goals of the notebook.
 - **Code Cells:** Well-commented code cells demonstrating the use of NumPy, Pandas, Matplotlib, and Seaborn.
+This will be updated soon.